When I was a little kid I decided I was going to be a tramp.

 “Tēnā koe, e hoa,” she said.
 “Where have you come from?”

 Three and a half days, I said, forcing my tongue to move in my dry mouth.
 “Oh, good one, bro.
-They usually take a bit longer.”
+They usually take longer than that.”

 I felt ludicrously proud.

-At this term of respect for an elder I felt both touched and dismayed.
+At this term of acknowledgement for an older person I felt both touched and dismayed.
 Are my whiskers that white?

 But mostly touched.